programmaman/klescrow-sdk/README.md

 ## What is this?

 Klescrow is a JavaScript / TypeScript library for holding funds safely between two parties using Ethereum smart contracts.
-Think of it as **an escrow transaction with a built-in dispute option**:
+Think of it as **a programmable escrow with a built-in dispute option**:

 - A **buyer** locks funds into a smart contract.
 - A **seller** delivers the goods or services.